ids-s1-21/project-The_mathematicians/proposal/proposal.md

     Question 2:
     x should be the answers to one group of questions whereas y should be the answers to the other groups of questions.
-(The grouping of questions would be introduced in the summary part)
+(The grouping of questions follows the MAPS categories which would be introduced in the summary part)
     Question 3: x should be the question number (qnum excluding 0) and y should be the percentage of agrees. (i.e. agree/total)